Pinoccio/docs/ScoutCommands.md

 }
 ```

-#### Parameters
-None

-#### Return Values
-A JSON representation of the current state of power for the Scout.

 - *type* - The type of report returned.
-In this case it will be the string *power*
+In this case it will be the string **power**
 - *battery* - The amount of battery percentage available in the battery.
 Range is 0 to 100.
-- *voltage* - The voltage of the battery, x100--so *417* is 4.17 volts.
+- *voltage* - The voltage of the battery, x100--so **417** is 4.17 volts.
 Range is between 3.4 volts and 4.2 volts.
 - *charging* - A true/false value showing if the battery is currently charing.
-- *vcc* - A true/false value showing if power is enabled to the **3V3** header pin that powers backpacks.
+- *vcc* - A true/false value showing if power is enabled to the 3V3 header pin that powers backpacks.

 # mesh networking